-The European democracies did not protest.
-They failed to understand the character of modern totalitarian regimes.
+The other democracies and (too) many of their ´intellectuals´failed to understand the character of the modern totalitarian regimes.
 These regimes rejected the democratic and capitalistic systems, which were based on centuries of humanistic, Christian, economic and intellectual developments.

 Both National-Socialism and Communism were new religions and their supporters had the fanaticism, ruthlessness and perseverance of new converts.
 Because these regimes had no sustainable (economic and democratic) concept they needed enemies to conceal their failure and lack of perspective.